sevilresearch/UAVtrack/README.md

-# Project Title: Autonomous Object Tracking Using Unreal Engine, AirSim, and YOLOv7
+# Project Title: Development of a Tracking Pipeline Using AirSim and YOLOv7
 Overview: This project integrates Unreal Engine 4.27 with AirSim and YOLOv7 to track a moving object autonomously using advanced computer vision techniques.
 The project's goal is to demonstrate AI's capabilities in identifying and following objects in a simulated environment.
 The object of interest for this demonstration is a basic blue sedan, defined and trained using Roboflow.

 ## Getting Started